 In the breakthrough of the Operation Group Division's units from the enemy circle through Sutjeska to Zelengora on June 9th, 1943, the commander of the Yugoslav Liberation Army and Yugoslav Partisan Commander Josip Broz Tito was wounded.

 Photo 5: Tito's arm bandaged after the bombing, 1943

-Overall, the elements of this site are in relatively good condition, however, the sculpture series does not appear to have been cleaned in awhile, as it has significant moss and lichen growth on it.
-A view of the monument from during the Yugoslav-era not long after its creation in the late 1980s can be seen in Slide 6.
+Overall, the elements of this site are in relatively good condition, however, the sculpture series does not appear to have been cleaned in a long while, as it has significant moss and lichen growth on it.
+A view of the monument from during the Yugoslav-era, not long after its creation in the late 1980s, can be seen in Slide 6.
 My research has not been able to determine whether any nature of commemorative ceremonies or events still occur at this site.
 The coordinates for the parking area for this site are N43°20'51.4", E18°39'23.0".
 This site can be reached by taking Sutjeska Park's Western Access Road and taking the turn-off for Ozren mountain.
 Keep in mind that this road is gravel and can be muddy and rough during certain times of the year.